YAMA-EDV/blockphish/README.md

 The watchlist variable in settings refers to specific domain(s) that you intend to monitor.
-These will typically be the domain(s) associated with your tokensale and company.
-You can also whitelist domains that are similarly named to your domain that you would not like to receive alerts for.
+These will typically be the domain(s) associated with your tokensale, project or company.
+You can also whitelist domains that are similarly named to your domain that you would not like to receive alerts on by setting the value to 0.
 ```
 ...
 "watchlist" : {
     "myetherwallet.com": {
-      "myetherwallet": 100, "myether": 50
+      "myetherwallet": 100, "myether": 50, "notmyetherwallet.com" : 0
     }
  }
 ...
 ```
 In addition to the domains that you would like to monitor, you can associate an arbitrary number of keywords with that domain.
-In the example above, MyEtherWallet also want to monitor just the keyterm "myetherwallet" and "myether".
+In the example above, MyEtherWallet also wants to monitor the keywords "myetherwallet" and "myether".

 #### Google SOC

-A Security Operations Centre (SOC) is a unit dedicated to handling security incidents in large organisations.
+A Security Operations Centre (SOC) is a unit dedicated to handling security incidents in large organizations.
 Most teams working out of the crypto/blockchain space will not have a SOC, and as a result this project attempts to create a lean & reliable substitute by bootstrapping off of Google Sheets.
 Doing so allows teams to handle and